- class renderdoc.FrameDescription¶

 The 3D size of each workgroup in threads if the call allows an override, or 0 if not.

-The index of this draw in an call with multiple draws, e.g. an indirect draw.
+The index of this action in an call with multiple draws, e.g. an indirect action.

 For indexed drawcalls, the first index to fetch from the index buffer.